 By coming prepared, you’re setting yourself up to do a better job of evaluating the options your credit card company might offer.

 Don’t forget to check your credit, as well.
 You can use this as leverage in your negotiations.
 Having strong credit may indicate you’re likely to repay your balances and what you owe, so credit card companies may be more willing to meet your requests.

 If you find your credit is less-than-optimal, you may want to work to build your credit health so you look more creditworthy to the bank.

-Try to keep your credit utilization rate — the percentage of your credit limit that you’re using — at 30 percent or less.
+Try to keep your credit utilization rate — the percentage of your credit limit that you’re using — at 30% or less.

-Credit card companies and banks need to compete with other brands to acquire more customers.
+Credit card issuers and banks need to compete with other brands to acquire more customers.
 That means they need to stay competitive with their rates.

 Do your homework and look at other available credit cards.
 If you find a similar card to yours that offers a better rate, note the card’s name, company and terms.
 You’ll want to share this information when you reach out to the bank.

-You can better negotiate if you understand what the bank or credit card company needs to see on their end to agree to your request.
-Hollerman explains that sometimes his bank would need to ensure customers were lower-risk before agreeing to drop the interest rate.
+You can better negotiate if you understand what the bank or credit card company needs to see on its end to agree to your request.
+Sometimes a bank would need to ensure customers were lower-risk before agreeing to drop the interest rate.

 Now you’re ready to get your credit card and call the customer service number listed on the back.
 When you reach a representative, politely explain the reason for your call.

 If you have good credit, you can remind the representative of that and point to your history of being a good customer (by regularly using your card and paying your bills on time).